ColeWalsh295/BIO-MAPS/README.md

 # Bio-MAPS

 Biology Measuring Achievement and Progression in Science (Bio-MAPS), is a suite of diagnostic assessments that aim to measure student understanding across a degree program and are aligned with the Vision and Change nationally-validated set of core biology concepts.
 The diagnostic assessments include:

--EcoEvo-MAPS (Ecology and Evolution)
+-EcoEvo-MAPS (Ecology and Evolution),

--Molecular Biology Capstone
+-Molecular Biology Capstone,

 -Phys-MAPS (Physiology)

 -GenBio-MAPS (General Biology)

 For more information about these assessments and how to administer them in your class, check out the [Cornell Physics Education Research Lab website](http://cperl.lassp.cornell.edu/bio-maps).